andrew/ultimate-awesome/README.md

 - [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
 - [awesome-webxr-development](https://github.com/Pico-Developer/awesome-webxr-development) - Building blocks for WebXR apps.
 - [awesome-command-palette](https://github.com/stefanjudis/awesome-command-palette) - A list of awesome command palette implementations.
+- [awesome-digital-humanities](https://github.com/dh-tech/awesome-digital-humanities) - Software for humanities scholars using quantitative or computational methods.
 - [Awesome-Paper-List](https://github.com/Doragd/Awesome-Paper-List) - A curated list of repositories in which many NLP/CV/ML papers and related area resources are collected.
 - [awesome-domain-storytelling](https://github.com/hofstef/awesome-domain-storytelling) - A curated list of ressources for Domain Storytelling practitioners.
 PR are welcome!.
 - [awesome-functional-studies](https://github.com/lambda-study-group/awesome-functional-studies) - A curated list of functional programming resources to study the fp paradigm.